adityagantayat66/node-learning/README.md

    npm install
    npm start
    ```
-   The frontend will run at `http://localhost:4200` connected to `http://localhost:3000`.
+   The frontend dev server will run at `http://localhost:4200`.